LONDON MARKETS: FTSE 100 Jumps As U.K. Election Ends In A Hung Parliament

 Blue-chip stocks in the U.K. shot up Friday, carried higher as the pound fell to an seven-week low after the general election left the country with a hung parliament, where no single party has a majority.

-But the more domestically focused and midcap FTSE 250 index fell 0.1% to 19,720.
-The index, however, pared deeper losses.
+The more domestically focused and midcap FTSE 250 index spent most of the session lower before edging up 0.1%.

-Friday's climb for the FTSE 100 came after the pound for a while sank below $1.27 (http://www.marketwatch.com/story/pound-tumbles-to-7-week-low-as-uk-exit-poll-points-to-hung-parliament-2017-06-08), hit hard after early indications pointed to the Conservative Party struggling to hold onto control of government.
+Friday's climb for the FTSE 100 came after the pound sank below $1.27 (http://www.marketwatch.com/story/pound-tumbles-to-7-week-low-as-uk-exit-poll-points-to-hung-parliament-2017-06-08), hit hard after early indications pointed to the Conservative Party struggling to hold onto control of government.

 Continue Reading Below